Akbarsait/powertools-data/azure/azure-fundamentals-notes.md

  - Management Groups can include multiple azure subscriptions.![MG](/assets/azure/8managementgroups.png)
    - Subscriptions inherit conditions applied to MG.

+ - Regions:
+   - Regions are made up of one or more datacenters in close proximity with independent power, cooling, and networking.
+   - Provide flexibility and scale to reduce customer latency.
+   - Preserve data residency with a comprehensive compliance offering.

  - Availability Zones:
    - Physically separte locations within an Azure region.
    - Each AZ consists of one or more datacenters equipped with inddependent power, cooling and networking.